News

-This guide examines seven review approaches that address different aspects of personal injury case preparation: initial screening, chronological documentation, evidentiary analysis, compliance verification, economic validation, pattern identification across cases, and technology-enabled automation.
+This guide examines eight review types that address different aspects of personal injury and medical malpractice case preparation: initial screening, chronological documentation, evidentiary analysis, compliance verification, economic validation, IME evaluation, pattern identification across cases, and technology-enabled automation.
 Each serves a specific purpose.
 Most comprehensive case strategies combine several.

 Why is Legal Medical Record Review Important?